• Skip to primary navigation

 For example, Success Criterion 1.4.13: Content on Hover or Focus alludes to, among other things, email popovers (which I hate) and how being unable to easily dismiss them hinders the experience of using a website.

 Although software tools are a quick way to get an idea of what needs to be improved, many issues are entirely conceptual, like deciding whether or not to include a “Print this page” feature.
 Thought and consideration are required.
-It cannot be solved in an afternoon.
+It cannot be solved quickly.

 Accessibility Insights for Web by Microsoft